marionebl/jaketrent-blog/source/_posts/2015-02-28-12-factor-app-summary.md

 image: http://i.imgur.com/8aY0qiD.jpg
 ---

-I recently had a chance to go through the principles of the 12 Factor App as listed on [12factor.net](http://12factor.net/).
+I recently had a chance to go through the principles of the 12-Factor App as listed on [12factor.net](http://12factor.net/).
 It's written by some of the fine folk at Heroku.
 The principles describe the best practices they see for how to get a modern web app deployed properly.
 It's a short read.
 This summary is even shorter.

 ![12 Factors](http://i.imgur.com/8aY0qiD.jpg)